EvgeniiZorin/Handbook_Databases/SQL.md

 # Basic

 **Table** - organised set of data in the form of rows and columns.

+A few types of schema in a relational database:
+- Star schema:
+- Snowflake schema

 Basic commands:
 | Command | Function |